icodecamp/icodecamp.github.io/content/faq.md

 ## What are the dates for Code Camp?

-Camp dates are May 25 to August 10, 2017.
+Camp dates are May 23 to August 8, 2017.
 You should choose one date for each lesson:

-* Lesson one: May 25 and/or June 1
+* Lesson one: May 23 and/or May 30
-* Lesson two: June 8 and/or June 15
+* Lesson two: June 6 and/or June 13
-* Lesson three: June 22 and/or June 29
+* Lesson three: June 20 and/or June 27
-* Lesson four: July 6 and/or July 13
+* Lesson four: July 6 and/or July 13 (classes will be held on Thursdays this week)
-* Lesson five: July 20 and/or July 27
+* Lesson five: July 18 and/or July 25
-* Lesson six: August 3 and/or August 10
+* Lesson six: August 1 and/or August 8

 ## Why are there two classes for each lesson?